 There are just a few simple ingredients you need to make these scones.

 - Yogurt.
+This adds moisture to the scones.
 You can use regular yogurt or Greek yogurt.

-To make these blueberry scones, the first thing you want to do is add your dry ingredients into a bowl then add the shredded cold butter to this and mix it together.
-Adding cold butter to the dry ingredients is what helps create those flaky layers and what makes a scone different from a cake.
+- To make these blueberry scones with yogurt, the first thing you want to do is add your dry ingredients into a bowl then add the shredded cold butter to this and mix it together.
+This is what helps create those flaky layers.

 Scone making tips

-- As I mention in all my baking recipes, you can use any fruit you like or have on hand with this recipe or even substitute chocolate chips for the fruit.
-If you like plain scones then you can leave that out all together and they will taste just as great.
+- You can use any fruit you like or have on hand with this recipe or even substitute chocolate chips for the fruit.
+If you like plain scones then you can leave that out altogether and they will taste just as great.
 One thing that you should not skip is the yogurt part.

-- While making these blueberry scones, you may think that the dough is too shaggy or not smooth enough but that is exactly as it should be.
-You do not want to over work your dough so leaving it more shaggy is great.
+- You do not want to overwork your dough so leaving it more shaggy is great.
 Just think about it as being a lazy baker.

-- Another tip is to try to use very little additional flour when shaping and rolling the dough.
-I like to use a Silpat which is non-stick and it allows me to use less flour when I shape my dough on it.
+- Try to use very little additional flour when shaping and rolling the dough.
+I like to use a non-stick Silpat and it allows me to use less flour when I shape my dough on it.

 If you like these blueberry yogurt scones and want more scones to try at home then you may like: